github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Next steps

-You should now have an app that receives API events, creates check runs, uses RuboCop to find Ruby errors and create annotations in a pull request, and automatically fix linter errors.
+You should now have an app that receives API events, creates check runs, and uses RuboCop to find Ruby errors, create annotations in a pull request, and automatically fix linter errors.
 Next you might want to expand your app's code, deploy your app, and make your app public.

+If you have any questions, you can ask for help or advice on GitHub Community, in the "[API and Webhooks discussions](https://github.com/orgs/community/discussions/categories/api-and-webhooks)."

 ### Modify the app code

-This tutorial demonstrated how to create a "Fix this" button that is always displayed in pull requests.
-You can update the code to display the "Fix this" button only when RuboCop finds errors.
+This tutorial demonstrated how to create a "Fix this" button that is always displayed in pull requests in the repository.
+Try updating the code to display the "Fix this" button only when RuboCop finds errors.

-If you'd prefer that RuboCop doesn't commit files directly to the head branch, you can update the code to instead create a pull request with a new branch that's based on the head branch.
+If you'd prefer that RuboCop doesn't commit files directly to the head branch, update the code to instead create a pull request with a new branch that's based on the head branch.

-If you have any questions or run into any trouble, you can ask for help or advice on GitHub Community, in the "[API and Webhooks discussions](https://github.com/orgs/community/discussions/categories/api-and-webhooks)."

 ### Deploy your app